LispCookbook/cl-cookbook/scripting.md

 In addition, the script was quite fast to start, 0.03s on my system.

 However, we will get longer startup times as soon as we add dependencies.
-The solution is to build a binary.
+The obvious solution is to build a binary.
 They start even faster, with all dependencies compiled.
+Another possibility is to build a *core image* for yourself.

 We used the SBCL CLI option `--script`.
 It is the equivalent of `--no-sysinit --no-userinit --disable-debugger --end-toplevel-options`: